 The Company supports its staff to develop and enhance their professional knowledge and skills to cope with the evolving market environment and compliance level.
 Staff members are encouraged to take external professional training to strengthen work-related expertise.
-Beyond training on financial reporting standards, training workshops of the Year also covered data privacy, corporate governance risks, latest developments on ESG reporting as well as challenges and opportunities brought by COVID-19.
-Besides, employees have received trainings specifically on anti-corruption, anti-money laundering ("AML") and counter-terrorist financing ("CFT") which was held by external consultancy or law firms.
+Beyond training on financial reporting standards, training workshops of the Year also covered taxation, latest requirements on Corporate Governance Code and the Listing Rules, climate-related risks, anti-corruption, anti-money laundering ("AML") and counter-terrorist financing ("CFT").
 During the Year, the percentage of employees trained is 100%.
 Among the trained employees, all are female and belong to senior management level.
-They participated in a total of 50 hours of training and the average training hours for each employee is 25 hours.
+They participated in a total of 67.75 hours of training and the average training hours for each employee is approximately 34 hours.

-- The Company has no male employees and no junior and middle level employees. - The average training hours of each female employee and senior management are also 25 hours.
+&lt;sup>2 The Company has no male employees and no junior and middle level employees.

+The average training hours of each female employee and senior management are also approximately 34 hours.